istat-methodology/regedit-frontend/README.md

-# is2-frontend
+# regedit-frontend
-New version of IS2 frontend, implemented using Vue.
+Frontend for editing statistical registers data.
+The application is implemented using Vue.

 ## Environment setup
-In order to start working on IS2 frontend, you should install:
+In order to start working on regedit frontend, you should install:
 1. [Visual studio code](https://code.visualstudio.com/)
 2. [Node js](https://nodejs.org/en/download/)